boustrophedon/boustrophedon.github.io/pelican/posts/drafts/how_to_trust_format_commits.md

 ## Step 2: Document the steps you will take to format the code

+We want to write this document for two reasons: One, so that when new developers join your team they can set up their environment to use the same formatting, and two, so that the actions performed during step 3 below are clear to everyone.

-This may be as simple as "run command X in the root of the repository" or an entire script.
-Be sure to include any configuration files for the formatter!
-This should be pretty easy, as it should be the same as your automated system's setup.
+This may be as simple as writing "run command X in the root of the repository" in your project's README or adding a script to your existing build process.
+Be sure to include any configuration files required for the formatter!
+Common IDE configurations are also nice.
+This step should be pretty easy, because it should be the same as your automated system's setup.

 ## Step 3: The Formatting Ceremony